hyperform-dev/hyperform/README.md

 On Google Cloud, the `--url` flag adds `allUsers` to "Cloud Function Invokers" of the function, so that anyone with the URL can `GET` or `POST` to it.

-## Hints & Caveats

-* New functions are deployed with 256MB RAM, 60s timeouts
-* The flag `--url` gives you **unprotected** URLs.
-Anyone with that URL can invoke your functions
-* The entire folder containing `hyperform.json` will be deployed with each function

 ## Opening Issues